-You are here: Parents » Health and Wellbeing
+You are here: Safeguarding » Health and Wellbeing

 Directory of Mental Wellbeing Services in the London Borough of Merton.
 Click Here

 Off The Record- Counselling, Drop Ins & Online Support.
 Click Here

 Off the Record offers an Online Counselling service to all of our young people aged 14

 and over.
 The service provides real time support and email counselling with specialist practitioners and therapists all who have experience of working with young people.

 Kooth: An online counselling and emotional well-being service for children and young people aged 11-18.
 Click Here

 Kooth is anonymous and free at the point of use.
 Children and young people can chat to professional counsellors, read articles written by young people, receive peer-to-peer support and keep a daily journal.

 Kooth continues to provide online mental health and wellbeing support to young people via any accessible device that can connect to the internet e.g. phone, tablet, laptop, computer.
 Kooth provides an opportunity to access information, ask questions and interact in a supportive way with other young people.
 You also have the option to receive support from a qualified counsellor.
 Visit www.kooth.com.
 See Kooth Poster here.

 MindEd for Families: online advice and support you can trust.
 Click Here